uptane/uptane-standard/uptane-standard.md

 *VIN*: Vehicle Identification Number

-# Rationale for and scope of Uptane Standards
+# Rationale for and scope of the Uptane Standard

-This Standards document provides the essential components for the secure design, implementation, and deployment of Uptane by OEMs and suppliers.
+This Standard document provides the essential components for the secure design, implementation, and deployment of Uptane by OEMs and suppliers.
 These guidelines contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

 However, this specification is intended as an implementation guide, and not as a detailed technical argument about the security properties that Uptane provides.
 Readers interested in such documentation should refer to published papers that cover this topic.  {{UPTANEESCAR}}